ssciwr/sustainable_development_course/unit1/README.md

 # 4. Work on implementation
 We will work on our implementation of a research software through the assignment #2.

-During the lesson, we will use [nbstripout](https://github.com/kynan/nbstripout) in conjunction with the [pre-commit package](https://pre-commit.com/).

 # 5. Asynchronous work in your team
 Continue working on your notebook.
 Commit your changes to your GitHub repo.